1Now the men of Israel had sworn in Mizpah, saying, “None of us will give his daughter to Benjamin as a wife.”

 3And they said, “O Yahweh, the God of Israel, why has this happened in Israel, that today there should be one tribe counted missing from Israel?”

-4And it came to pass on the next day that the people rose early and built an altar there and offered burnt offerings and peace offerings.
+4And on the next day the people rose early and built an altar there and offered burnt offerings and peace offerings.

 5And the children of Israel said, “Who is there among all the tribes of Israel who did not come up with the assembly to Yahweh?”
 For they had made a great oath against anyone who did not come up to Yahweh to Mizpah, saying, “He will be put to death, yes, death.”

 6The children of Israel grieved for Benjamin their brother and said, “Today one tribe is cut off from Israel!